 Carbon Steel Pans vs Cast Iron Pans

-Carbon steel carbon steel benefits are much more than cast iron benefits.
-Any cook should desire to have a carbon steel pan for it is more versatile, light-weight, more durable, conducts heat faster, and distributes more evenly than cast iron.
+Carbon steel benefits outweigh cast iron benefits.
+Any cook should desire to have a carbon steel pan for it is more versatile, light-weight, more durable, conducts heat faster, and distributes heat more evenly than cast iron.
 Here is a detailed discussion of the two pans, how they compare and contrast.

 Carbon Steel Pans

 Carbon steel pans relate to cast iron pans but are lighter in terms of weight and smoother.
 These types of pans have been in the market for quite some time and are pro chefs’ favorite.
 Over the years, the use of carbon steel is increasing not only in professional kitchens but also in home kitchens.

 Before we get to details, what is carbon steel made of?
 Steel is an alloy of iron and carbon.
 The difference between carbon steel and stainless steel is the carbon content.
 Stainless steel consists of 1.2 % carbon while carbon steel has 2%.

 Carbon steel comes with a matte finish as opposed to stainless steel that is shiny and is more expensive.
 Carbon steel pans are your ideal kitchen cookware for the many benefits they offer.
 One thing that stands out about carbon steel pans is their high conductivity rate, it, therefore, means it easily heats up more evenly.